Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Data/IValidatable.md

 ### Validator

-Gets or sets the validator to use.By default, this value retrieves the default validator from them [IValidatorProvider](#) if it is registered in the [ServiceLocator](#).
+Gets or sets the validator to use.
+By default, this value retrieves the default validator from them [IValidatorProvider](#) if it is registered in the [ServiceLocator](#).